 Combined all blocks to build the NM and extract the pseudo-stratigraphy log

 The algorithm of each step is repeated at each node of all blocks to create the NM.
-The NM created emphasizes the real underground geological structures and can be used to visualize the fractures networks of the area.
+The NM created emphasizes the real underground geological structures and can be used to visualize the fracture networks of the area.
 The fits computation Misfit G between the CRM model and the NM can be expressed as :